openshift-kni/baremetal-deploy/features/performance/README.md

 All manifests should be applied automatically on a new cluster, in case if you want to test each feature separately, refer to the feature section.

+## Environment variables

+This is a list of environment variables that you should export before running `make generate`.

+- `ISOLATED_CPUS` - CPU's that you want to isolate from the system usage.
+- `RESERVED_CPUS` - CPU's that you want to reserve for the system and does not use for containers workloads.

 ## Huge Pages

 To verify huge pages feature functionality: